-In 1971, the Adirondack Park Agency was created by the Legislature with two mandates: The Agency was directed to create a State Land Master Plan. adopted by Governor Rockefeller in 1972, to classify land and provide guidelines for the management and use of State lands within the Park which was adopted by Governor Rockefeller in 1972.
+In 1971, the Adirondack Park Agency was created by the Legislature with two mandates: The Agency was directed to create a State Land Master Plan, adopted by Governor Rockefeller in 1972, to classify land and provide guidelines for the management and use of State lands within the Park.
 The Agency also developed a Land Use and Development Plan to control development on private land to minimize the adverse impacts upon the natural resource quality of the Park.
 The Land Use and Development Plan was approved by the Legislature in 1973.
 Through these plans, the Agency implements a mission for the protection of public and private lands in the Park.